How Much Do Cat Sitters Charge? (2026 Rate Guide)

 A handful of factors explain most of the gap between a $20 visit and a $40 one:

 - Location.
 A drop-in in San Francisco, New York or Boston can cost 35–50% more than the same visit in rural Iowa or Tennessee, where rates sit nearer $19–$22.
-Cost of living is the single biggest driver.

 - Number of cats.
-Most sitters charge a base rate for one cat and add roughly $3–$8 a visit (or +15–25%) for each additional cat — more litter, more feeding, more medication, more time.
+Most sitters charge a base rate for one cat and add roughly $3–$8 a visit (or +15–25%) for each additional cat: more litter, more feeding, more medication, more time.

 - Medication and special needs.
 Pilling a cat, giving subcutaneous fluids or insulin, or caring for a senior or anxious cat reasonably commands more.